awsdocs/iam-user-guide/doc_source/access_policies_create.md

 + **Visual editor** — You can construct a new policy from scratch in the visual editor\.
 If you use the visual editor, you do not have to understand JSON syntax\.
 + **JSON** — In the **JSON** tab, you can create a policy using JSON syntax\.
 You can type a new JSON policy document or paste an [example policy](access_policies_examples.md)\.

 You can create an inline policy in the AWS Management Console\.
 An inline policy is one that you create and embed directly to an IAM group, user, or role\.
-To learn more, see [Adding and Removing IAM Policies \(Console\)](access_policies_manage-attach-detach.md#attach-managed-policy-console)\.
+To learn more, see [](access_policies_manage-attach-detach.md#attach-managed-policy-console)\.
 You cannot create AWS managed policies\.

 For information about policy size limitations and other quotas, see [Limitations on IAM Entities and Objects](reference_iam-limits.md)\.